 Honorarium awards and financial need-based awards are renewable.
 To renew scholarship awards, students must submit a copy of their transcript for the academic year just completed.
-Continuance of the scholarship award depends on maintaining a satisfactory academic record in a full-time course of study and continuation of the program by Fluor.
+Satisfactory academic performance and full-time enrollment must be maintained in order for the award to be renewable.
 Scholarship awards are renewable for up to three years for one specific course of study or and terminate when a recipient is awarded a certificate, diploma, or first undergraduate degree is awarded, whichever comes first.
-Scholarship America will email the proper renewal forms in January.
+Scholarship America will email renewal information to eligible students in mid-January.

 If the recipient meets the requirements outlined in this section, the scholarship award will be renewed regardless of the employment status of the employee parent.

 Scholarship America will process the award check in one installment in early August for the recipients attending university in the U.S., Puerto Rico and Canada.
 Recipients attending university outside of the U.S., Puerto Rico and Canada will be sent a link to a wire transfer form within their notification letter requesting bank information.
 The full award will be wired to the student’s bank in late August or early September.